Fabrication

 Attributes Hash

-You can also receive the object back in the form of a hash.
-This processes all the fields defined, but doesn’t actually create the object.
-If you have ActiveSupport it will be a HashWithIndifferentAccess, otherwise it will be a regular Ruby hash.
+You can receive any object back in the form of a hash.
+This processes all the defined fields, but doesn’t actually create or persist the object.
+If ActiveSupport is available it will be a HashWithIndifferentAccess, otherwise it will be a regular Ruby Hash.

 Fabricate.attributes_for(:company)